Ultimate Guide for Families Visiting the Polynesian Cultural Center

 Hukilau Marketplace on Oahu’s North Shore

-One of the first things you’ll see when you arrive at the Polynesian Cultural Center is the Hukilau Marketplace.
+One of the first things you’ll see at the Polynesian Cultural Center is the Hukilau Marketplace.

 The Hukilau Marketplace is a North Shore Oahu attraction.
 Image of the Hukilau Marketplace sign and Pounders Restaurant.